mohit2agrawal/get_mp3/README.md

 # get_mp3
-Tool to download videos from Youtube as mp3.
+Tool to download mp3 music from Youtube videos.

+# Requirements
+Python 3.5+ and pip

 # Installing